alialbeladi-courses/ee380/hw_policy.md

 permalink: /hwpolicy/
 nav_order: 5
 ---
+.
 ## Submission Policy
-All homework submissions must be submitted to Gradescope (entry code: TBA ) by 11:59 pm on the due date.
+All homework submissions must be submitted to [Gradescope](https://www.gradescope.com/courses/955242) by 11:59 pm on the due date.
+Inform the instructor if you have not been added to the course.
 * To easily identify you, use your KFUPM email and enter your name as written in the university's system.
 * Please ensure you have a good way to scan your homework.
 You can use a traditional scanner or a scanner app on your smartphone (if it has a good camera)
 * We highly recommend typesetting your homework in [LATEX](https://www.overleaf.com).